-However, there are differences: some of us are more reliant and even naïve when approaching digital tools, whereas other, given their professional expertise, have been probably exposed to the more critical aspects of the most spread platforms.
-Like the fact that the more we use them, the more these are imposed at institutional levels, the more difficult is to adopt alternative pathways taking care of our technological sovereignty.
-These differences in approach appeared clearly in the teachers' opinion.
+However, there were nuances: some users could be more reliant and even naïve when approaching digital tools, whereas other, given their professional expertise, have been probably exposed to the more critical aspects of the most spread platforms.
+One particular issue is the fact that the use of platforms is frequently imposed at institutional or community levels.
+And the more we are constrained by cultural or organisational contexts, the more difficult is to adopt alternative pathways taking care of our technological sovereignty.
+This tension appeared clearly along our students and teachers' responses.